yidong72/top5_email_drafts/email_jan_28_2024.md

     - QwQ-32B-Preview by Alibaba
         - Outperforms O1-preview and O1-mini on AIME and MATH benchmarks
         - Available under Apache 2.0 license for commercial applications, though only certain components are released
-- Nvidia O1-like Reasoning Model
+- More Details on Nvidia O1-like Reasoning Model
   - Our apporach:
     - Prepare long chain of thought data that mimics the O1 internal thinking process
     - Train the initial reasoning SFT model using the prepared data